bitcoin-core-review-club/website/your-first-meeting.md

 participants.
 Below is information to help you get started as a first-timer.

 The club meets on {{ site.meeting_day }}s at {{ site.meeting_time }} in
 {{ site.meeting_location }}.
-Every week, a Bitcoin protocol
+Every month, a Bitcoin protocol
-developer will host a 60-minute discussion on a Bitcoin Core pull request.
+developer will host two 60-minute discussion on a Bitcoin Core pull request.
 [The code of conduct](https://bitcoincore.reviews/code-of-conduct) details the behavior we expect from all participants.